stechdrive/Insta360Convert-GUI/README.md

             *   **Preset:** Specifies the encoding speed vs. compression balance (e.g., `medium`, `slow`).
 Default is `medium`.
             *   **CQ/CRF:** Specifies the encoding quality.
 Lower values mean higher quality (and larger files).
 Range 0-51, typically 15-28.
 Default is `18`.
 (Handled as CQ for CUDA, CRF for CPU).

+**4.3.
+Viewpoint Settings (Pitch/Yaw/FOV)**

+This entire section is provided by the "Advanced Yaw Selector" module.

+**Left Panel:**
+*   **Add/Remove Pitch Angle:**
+    *   Select a pitch angle from the dropdown list and click "Add" to add it to the "Output Pitch Angle List".
+Up to 7 pitch angles can be registered.
+    *   Click "Remove" to delete the currently selected pitch angle from the list (at least one must remain).
+*   **Output Pitch Angle List:**
+    *   Displays currently configured pitch angles.
+Selecting an item in this list updates the right-side controls and 3D preview with its detailed settings (pitch value, FOV, number of yaw divisions, yaw selections).
+*   **Reset Buttons:**
+    *   "P.Reset": Resets the pitch angle list to the default settings (e.g., -30,0,30 degrees).
+    *   "FOV.Rst": Resets the FOV of the currently selected pitch angle to its default value (100 degrees).
+*   **Yaw Selection Buttons:**
+    *   Displays buttons for yaw angles based on the "Number of Horizontal Viewpoints" set for the currently selected pitch.
+    *   Clicking each button toggles the corresponding yaw angle for output (on/off).
+The button color corresponds to the viewpoint color in the 3D preview.

+**Right Panel:**

+*   **Pitch Angle Adjust Slider/Entry:**
+    *   Adjust the precise value of the selected pitch angle from the list using the slider or by numerical input (-90° to +90°).
+Changes are reflected in the list.
+*   **FOV Adjust Slider/Entry:**
+    *   Adjust the Field of View (FOV) for the selected pitch angle using the slider or numerical input (30° to 120°).
+    *   *For photogrammetry, an FOV around 90°-100° often provides a good balance between distortion and overlap, but adjust based on the subject and shooting method.*
+*   **Number of Horizontal Viewpoints Slider:**
+    *   For the selected pitch angle, specify how many viewpoints (yaw angles) to generate horizontally (how many divisions of a circle) within a range of 1 to 12.
+    *   Changing this value resets all yaw selections for that pitch to "selected", and the yaw selection button group below it is updated.
+*   **3D Preview Canvas:**
+    *   Visually displays the current viewpoint settings on a 3D sphere.
+    *   **Controls:**
+        *   **Left-drag:** Rotate the sphere to view from different angles.
+        *   **Right-click (empty space):** Toggle selection of the viewpoint visually closest to the click location.
+        *   **Right-click (viewpoint label):** Toggle selection of the specific yaw angle associated with the label.
+    *   **Display:**
+        *   Selected viewpoints are shown as colored cones (pyramid-shaped) representing the FOV.
+Colors correspond to the yaw buttons.
+        *   FOV planes of unselected viewpoints may be shown semi-transparently or as outlines.
+        *   The top-left corner displays info: current pitch, its FOV, number of divisions, and total selected viewpoints.
+        *   A simple operation guide ("Left-drag:Rotate Right-click:Toggle VP") is shown in the top-right.
+        *   An equator line for the current pitch is drawn as a dotted line on the sphere.

 **4.4.
 COLMAP Pipeline**

 *   **COLMAP Rig Folder:** Select the `colmap_rig` folder (must contain `images/` and `rig_config.json`).